KSP2Redux/Redux/.github/ISSUE_TEMPLATE/bug_report.md

 1. Go to '...'
 2. Click on '....'
 3. Scroll down to '....'
-4. See error
+4. ...

 **Expected behavior**
 A clear and concise description of what you expected to happen.

-**Screenshots**
-If applicable, add screenshots to help explain your problem.
+**Does this issue only happen in Redux and not in the stock game?**
+Yes/No

 **Specs (please complete the following information):**
  - Redux version: [e.g. 0.2.3.0]
- - OS: [e.g. Windows 11]
- - Hardware: [if you think it may be relevant]
+ - OS/Hardware: [only if you think it may be relevant]

 **Additional context**
 Add any other context about the problem here.

+**Attachments**
+If applicable, add screenshots, logs and save files to help explain your problem.